 This is part of the simple combination idea.
 If you’re looking for some easy and healthy snack ideas to take on the go, you’ve come to the right place.
 Here are a few of our favorites:

-Fruit is always a good choice, and it doesn’t have to be boring.
+Fruit is always a good choice and doesn’t have to be boring.
 Mix up your routine by trying new fruits or adding them to other snacks.
 For example, slices of apple or pear make a great addition to a peanut butter and jelly sandwich.

-Vegetables can be just as delicious as fruit, and they offer different nutrients and benefits.
-Try carrot sticks, bell peppers or celery with your favorite dip, or pack a small salad to munch on throughout the day.
+Vegetables can be js delicious as fruit and offer different nutrients and benefits.
+Try carrot sticks, bell peppers, or celery with your favorite dip, or pack a small salad to munch on throughout the day.
 If you’re looking for something heartier, roasted veggies make a great portable snack.
-Just roast them ahead of time and store them in an airtight container.
-Then, when you’re ready to eat, just reheat them quickly in the microwave.
+Roast them ahead of time and store them in an airtight container.
+Then, when you’re ready to eat, reheat them quickly in the microwave.

 Don’t forget about protein-packed snacks like nuts, seeds, trail mix, hard-boiled eggs, or yogurt.
 These will help keep you full longer and give you sustained energy throughout the day.